CA-Meme-Forum/docs/docs/aoa.md

 ## §4 - Purpose

-The association's purpose is to maintain the quality \
+The association's purpose is to promote security within the field of technology, along with related activities and research.
-in X.509 certificates containing "memes".

 ## §5 - Independent